SteamFab/minecraft-forge/README.md

   - Backups only run once a week on Sunday.
 To check: ```sudo cat /var/log/cron.log```
   - The cron file is here: /etc/cron.d/backup-cron
   - The backup script is here /root/backup.sh

+OK, you're done with the installation.
+Below are some additional things you can do:
+---

 ## Restarting Minecraft: Restarting Minecraft means re-starting the Docker container it runs inside of:
 <pre>